NickTaormina/Gauge-Cluster/README.md

 ------Hardware-----

 -Requires a tactrix cable atm.
-Direct can connection will be implemented later
+Direct can connection will be implemented later (see: https://github.com/NickTaormina/ESP32-CAN)

 -Lg la123 or similar.
 Its a 12.3" 1920x720 display used in oem digital clusters.
 I got a vdisplay version from amazon that came with a controller board.